Poll: President Trump Seen As Dividing Country By Most Americans

 In addition, 59 percent of all respondents agreed Trump has had little impact in bringing about needed change in the nation’s capital, compared to just 39 percent who feel he has made a difference.

-Even given the three-point uptick in hisoverall approval rating from the last time the poll was taken in July, researchers reflected Trump’s approval ratings represent the lowest score for any president at this juncture of their administration in the seven-decade history of the poll.
+Even given the three-point uptick in his overall approval rating from the last time the poll was taken in July, researchers reflected Trump’s approval ratings represent the lowest score for any president at this juncture of their administration in the seven-decade history of the poll.

 Pollsters also found that a dwindling number of Americans now trust Trump to handle the bubbling nuclear dispute with North Korea.
 Just 37 percent of respondents expressed confidence in Trump, while 62 percent indicated they have little faith in him.